BMIRDS/deepslide/README.md

 ### Example
 ```
-CUDA_VISIBLE_DEVICES=0 python code/4_test.py --auto-select False
+CUDA_VISIBLE_DEVICES=0 python code/4_test.py --auto_select False
 ```

 ## 5. Searching for Best Thresholds

 The simplest way to make a whole-slide inference is to choose the class with the most patch predictions.
 We can also implement thresholding on the patch level to throw out noise.
 To find the best thresholds, we perform a grid search.
 This function will generate csv files for each WSI with the predictions for each patch.

 ```
 python code/5_grid_search.py